ryedin/site/_reference/security.md

 Your Convox Rack is installed in your own AWS account.
 Unlike a multi-tenant PaaS, you never have to worry about other users gaining access to your infrastructure.

 [Convox Console](https://console.convox.com) is a multi-tenant management layer that proxies API requests to your Rack and provides team management and workflow tools.
-If you don't want to use the multi-tenant Console you can run your own!
+Many security measures are baked in such as rollable API keys, programmatic deploy keys, and user roles.
+However, if you don't want to use the multi-tenant Console you can run your own!
 [Contact us](mailto:support@convox.com) for information about plans and pricing.

 ## AWS Permissions